ravinderreddy-p/100daysOfCode/log.md

 Today's Progress: Worked on HTML input types, setup python and written Helloworld.py program.

 Thoughts: Attended Katathon (Freecodecamp theme) meetup and boosted me this event.

+Day 9: November 18,2018.

+Today's Progress: Gone through videos on HTML5, CSS2 on FrescoPlay.

+Thoughts: No coding day

+Day 10: November 19,2018.

+Today's Prgoress: Set up PostgreSQL database in my system and gone through Django

+Thoughts: Polyglot Devs London - going to be part of this team to work on their project.